GolfRider/Startup-Notes/README.md

 9. Don't let fear overtake you.
 Fear is not you.
 10. Above all Enjoy  your life, Make your life more rewarding , not just the Career.
 11. Time is short, life is precious, focus and do the right things, otherwise it is to get distracted by many things
+12. Don't get stuck , keep moving.
+13. "Don't be pushed by your problems, be led by your dreams" - Ralph Emerson